 Don’t stop trying to resolve your problem

-If any new relevant information becomes available before the mediation meeting, you should send this to the mediator (eg the employment agreement, time and wage records, any letters, emails and text messages).
+If any new relevant information becomes available before the mediation meeting, you should update your request for mediation with this new information (eg the employment agreement, wage and time records, any letters, emails and text messages).

-While you’re waiting for mediation, we encourage you to keep trying to resolve the problem.
-If you do come to an agreement before the meeting, you can record the agreement yourself.
-Once signed by the parties and an Employment Mediation Services mediator, this agreement will have the same status as an agreement reached in a mediation meeting.
+While waiting for mediation, we encourage you to keep trying to resolve the problem.
+If you do come to an agreement before the mediation, please let us know as soon as possible to allow us time to offer your date to someone else.
+To make sure this agreement can be enforced, it should be written down, signed by the paries and given to Employment Mediation Services to check and sign.
+This agreement will have the same status as an agreement reached in mediation.

 How to submit a record of settlement can help you record the agreement yourself.

 Tools and Resources